 Alternative 1 (No action) will likely perpetuate the existing level of risk for interactions between ESA-listed species and the fishery.
-Alternatives 2, its sub alternatives, and Alternatives 3 and 4 are unlikely to have adverse effects on listed Acropora species and ESA-listed marine mammals.
+Alternatives 2, its sub alternatives, and Alternatives 3a and 3b are unlikely to have adverse effects on listed Acropora species and ESA-listed marine mammals.
 Previous ESA consultations determined the snapper grouper fishery was not likely to adversely affect Acropora species.
 These alternatives are unlikely to alter fishing behavior in a way that would cause new adverse effects to these species.

-The impacts to sea turtles and smalltooth sawfish from Alternatives 2, its sub alternatives, and Alternatives 3 and 4 are uncertain.
+The impacts to sea turtles and smalltooth sawfish from Alternatives 2 and 3, their sub alternatives are uncertain.
 If these alternatives ultimately reduce overall fishing effort, then the risk of interactions between these species and the fishery will likely be reduced.
 However, if these alternatives result in an effort shift and not an actual effort reduction, then the alternatives are unlikely to reduce the risk of adverse effects from interactions with the fishery.